Grassroots rose up against Trump in Washington State

 A slim margin

-The razor-thin 51 vote margin in the August 6 primary between Upthegrove and Pederson triggered an automatic recount.
-The Upthegrove campaign recruited 273 volunteers who telephoned about 13,000 voters whose mail ballots had been rejected for errors in their signatures, wrong addresses or other technicalities, mistakes that could be corrected.
+The razor-thin 51-vote margin in the August 6 primary between Upthegrove and Pederson triggered an automatic recount.
+The Upthegrove campaign recruited 273 volunteers who telephoned about 13,000 voters whose mail ballots had been rejected for errors in their signatures, wrong addresses, or other technicalities, mistakes that could be corrected.
 These volunteers worked tirelessly and ultimately “cured” nearly 2,600 ballots.

 Upthegrove won second place in the recount by 49 votes.
 His vote in the general election was 52.9 % or 1.86 million vs. 47.07% or 1.657 million for former Republican Congressmember, Jaime Herrera Beutler.
-Upthegrove vowed during the campaign that his first act on taking office will be to halt logging of state-owned legacy forests
+Upthegrove vowed during the campaign that his first act on taking office would be to halt the logging of state-owned legacy forests

 Attorney General Bob Ferguson won the race for Washington State Governor, defeating decisively the Trump follower Republican, Rep. Dave Reichert 56% to 44%.
 Ferguson convened a ZOOM of his supporters, exulting that his campaign cut deeply into districts that had been Republican strongholds.
 Ferguson pointed out that in the last gubernatorial election, Gov. Jay Inslee lost Clallam County by six percentage points.
 But Ferguson carried Clallam County by three percentage points—a nine percent shift.